sayefdeen/reading-notes401/engtopics.md

 4. Stuck? : This happens to everyone!, The difference is the best programmers/problem-solvers are more curious about bugs/errors than irritated.

 5. Practice : Don’t expect to be great after just one week.
 If you want to be a good problem-solver, solve a lot of problems!

+## 4. 5 Whys.

+Have you ever had a problem that refused to go away?
+No matter what you did, sooner or later it would return, perhaps in another form.

+### How to use the 5 Whys?

+The model follows a very simple seven-step process:

+1. Assemble a Team : Gather together people who are familiar with the specifics of the problem, and with the process that you're trying to fix.

+2. Define the Problem : If you can, observe the problem in action.
+Discuss it with your team and write a brief, clear problem statement that you all agree on

+3. Ask the First "Why?" : Ask your team why the problem is occurring, Asking "Why?" sounds simple, but answering it requires serious thought.
+Search for answers that are grounded in fact: they must be accounts of things that have actually happened, not guesses at what might have happened.

+4. Ask "Why?"
+Four More Times : For each of the answers that you generated in Step 3, ask four further "whys" in succession.
+Each time, frame the question in response to the answer you've just recorded.

+5. Know When to Stop : You'll know that you've revealed the root cause of the problem when asking "why" produces no more useful responses, and you can go no further.

+6. Address the Root Cause(s) : Now that you've identified at least one root cause, you need to discuss and agree on the counter-measures that will prevent the problem from recurring.

+7. Monitor Your Measures : Keep a close watch on how effectively your counter-measures eliminate or minimize the initial problem.
+You may need to amend them, or replace them entirely.